The Expeditions uncovered a lot about the RMS Titanic. See what you thought you knew versus what was discovered.

 Titanic was carrying dragon’s blood- Brown Brothers and Company shipped 76 cases of dragon’s blood to the United States on Titanic.
 Dragon’s blood is the sap from a type of palm tree found in the Canary Islands.
 It was used to color wood varnish and women’s makeup.

 Journalist William T. Stead was on board and had written articles predicting a great maritime disaster if ships went to sea without enough lifeboats.
-When he realized he was not going to get on a lifeboat, he went to the smoking room where he sat down in a leather chair to read a book.
+When he realized he was not going to get on a lifeboat, he went to the First Class Smoking Room where he sat down in a leather chair to read a book.